 Table 1 presents the Root Mean Squared Errors (RMSE) and Area under the Receiving Operator Curve (AUROC) of our different aggregation rules and compares them to the best fixed convex combination of experts known ex post and to the uniform aggregation rule (equal weights on all experts).
 The ROC curve represents the ability of a binary classifier by plotting the true positive rate against the false positive rate for all thresholds.
 If the model made a perfect prediction the area under the curve (AUROC) would be equal to 1; if it were as bad as a coin flip, the AUROC would be 0.5.
 We note that the EWA, the FS and to a lesser extent the OGD RMSE are close to their theoretical asymptotic value of the best convex combination of experts (0.26, 0.31 and 0.33 respectively versus 0.28 for the best convex combination known ex post) despite the relatively small sample size.
 The EWA does even better as its weights are time varying whereas the best convex combination has fixed weights.
-The EWA and FS aggregation rules have an AUROC remarkably close to 1.
+The approximation error is therefore very small.
+Since the uniform aggregation performs relatively well, this also suggests that experts are good and that the estimation error is not too high.
+The EWA and FS aggregation rules have an AUROC remarkably close to 1, at 0.98 and 0.92.
 All aggregation rules do better than uniform weights except the Ridge which performs badly.
 Note that the prediction of the euro area crisis is counted as an error by the algorithm as this episode is not classified as a systemic crisis but as a residual event.
-We do not want to emphasize particular diagnostics but do report them to allow comparisons with the literature.
-An expert that would increase his probability of pre-crisis from 0 to 0.00001 at the right time would have an AUROC of 1 but would not be particularly useful.
+We do not want to emphasize particular diagnostics but do report them to allow comparisons with the literature26.
+AUROCs are by no means a panacea to assess the performance of a model: an expert that would increase his probability of pre-crisis from 0 to 0.00001 at the right time would have an AUROC of 1 but would not be particularly useful.
 Similarly, RMSE give information on the average performance of an expert but is not necessarily highly correlated with the quality of the signal given.
 What we do want to emphasize is that our out-of-sample graphs of the timevarying probability of systemic crises provide a transparent way of assessing the performance of our methodology and of our experts.
 A sizable, monotonic increase at the right time is a reliable and clear pre- crisis signal, which is valuable for macroprudential authorities.
+At which point those authorities may want to respond to that increased probability of crisis is a matter of judgement, which cannot be mechanical and will depend on external parameters, which we do not attempt to model.
+We emphasize further that, by design, our methodology ensures that asymptotically we always do at least as well as the best expert (including any kind of combination or transform of experts).
+In practice, when we compare average losses or cumulative losses, we show that in most cases our aggregation rule outperforms any of our individual experts as well as the uniform aggregation of our experts (see Figure 4 and Figure 5).